 The enumerator will record the compass bearings and distances between all corners of the plot.
 To calculate the area of the plot and the closing error, the data need to be entered in a computational tool, be that an algorithm pre-programed in a spreadsheet software (e.g. Microsoft Excel) or a programmable calculator (for examples of programmable calculator code, see Annex 5 of FAO 1982).
 The closure (or closing) error is an important element of quality control in the compass and rope method.
 It is a measure of the gap between the reported start and end points of the constructed polygon, and gives an indication of the accuracy of the measurement.
 The survey designer should decide in advance of fieldwork what constitutes an acceptable closing error threshold beyond which the measure needs to be re-taken.
 In order to allow for relatively easy re-measurement of plots with a higher than acceptable closing error (as dictated by the survey guidelines), it is recommended that the field teams be equipped with the computational tool so they can re-measure the plot immediately when needed.
 The alternative, computing the closing error at a central location, will result in extra effort and time delays for those plots which need to be re-measured.

 Even if the area, perimeter, and closing error are the only pieces of data that will be used in analysis, the questionnaire should require the enumerator to enter all compass bearings and distances.
 This will allow for spot checks of the area measurements entered as well as facilitate data cleaning when area measurement outliers are identified.
 Including back bearings (the bearing from point B to point A, for example) will allow enumerators to more easily identify problem areas when they measure a plot with high closing error.
 An example of a questionnaire for the collection of this information is found below:

+Table 5−Questionnaire Example: Compass and Rope Module